haltcase/style/readme.md

 #### Configuring ESLint for TypeScript

-Some of the rules enabled in the TypeScript config require additional type information, you'll need to provide the path to your `tsconfig.json`.
+Some of the rules enabled in the TypeScript config require additional type information, so you'll need to use `project: true` and `tsconfigRootDir` or explicitly supply the path(s) to your `tsconfig.json` per the typescript-eslint documentation.

 For more information, see: https://typescript-eslint.io/linting/typed-linting/